Taconic Hills Central School District: District history

 The original formal public schools of Columbia County were one room school houses.
 Many of them were established under the 1812 Common School Act.
 However, in the 1920s politicians identifying with the Progressive Movement began scrutinizing the one-room school house educational system.
 These politicians advocated a change to larger, more centralized schools, which they felt would provide more equal educational opportunities for all.
 When in 1932 the Roeliff Jansen Central School District formed it was made up of twenty-nine smaller districts.
 It became the largest school district up to that time.
 In 1947, the Ockawamick Central School District was created from fifteen of these small, rural school districts.
 Taconic Hills Central School District was formed in 1970 after the unification of the Roeliff Jansen and Ockawamick School Districts, two smaller districts.
-The School District maintained two locations - a K-5, and 9-12 class campus in the former Ockawamick building in Claverack, and a K-8 class campus located in the Roeliff Jansen buidling in Hillsdale.
+The School District maintained two locations - a K-5, and 9-12 class campus in the former Ockawamick building in Claverack, and a K-8 class campus located in the Roeliff Jansen building in Hillsdale.

 In 1989 The Taconic Hills Football team won the New York State Class C Championship with a record of 11–0.

 In 2000, faculty, administrators and students moved into a new state of the art, centralized K-12 school building in Craryville.